ycatch/games-phaser-jumping-dude/README.md

 My example is enchanced some points like ...

-* change rule of game.
+* change rule of game and add time limit.
 * add Main menu.
 * use Basic project templates.
 * add sounds